-Security Attribute Operations Provided Guidance Evaluator's Comment configure the Control Panel permissions for each the Device Guest permission set, and Device User permission set to adhere the following requirements: Device Guest - This permission set is automatically applied to all users.
-This permission set's permissions are configurable.
-In the evaluated configuration, all permissions in this permission set must be configured to deny access.
-Device User - This permission set is granted to non-administrative users (U.NORMAL).
-This permission set's permissions are configurable.
-In the evaluated configuration, the permissions in this permission set must be configured to grant access to non-administrative functions and configured to deny access to administrative functions.
-The table 5-2 "Permissions configuration for control panel realm" lists the permissions configuration for the control panel realm that must be adhered to in the evaluated configuration.
-The evaluator noted that the Control Panel Mandatory Sign-in is enabled when all permissions in the Device Guest permission are configured to deny access.
-Custom permission set permissions Create, modify, delete, view [CCECG] chapter 5 "Configure the printer" section "Access control".
-The evaluator determined that per the guidance description, custom permission sets can be managed via EWS interface as described in the subsection "Configure custom permission sets".
-Step-by-step instructions are provided to create, modify, delete, and view a custom permission set.
-Job owner View [CCECG] chapter 5 "Configure the printer" section "Stored jobs".
-The evaluator determined that per the guidance description, job owner can be viewed via the EWS and the Control Panel as described in subsection "Manage stored jobs".
-These steps describe how the job owner must PIN-protect his job and how to cancel all print driver jobs without PIN protection.
-Fax owner View [CCECG] chapter 5 "Configure the printer" section "Fax".
-The evaluator determined that per the guidance description, fax owner can be viewed via the EWS as describes in subsection "Fax receive job owner".
+Security Attribute Operations Provided Guidance Evaluator's Comment Device Administrator permission set permissions View [CCECG] chapter 5 Configure the printer section Access control The evaluator determined that as per the guidance description, permission sets for Device Administrator can be managed via the EWS.
+This permission set's permissions are not configurable.
+All permissions in this permission set are hardcoded to grant access.
+Device User and Device Guest permission set permissions Modify, view [CCECG] delication chapter 5 Configure the printer section Access control.
+The evaluator determined as per the guidance description that the permission sets for Device User and Device Guest can be managed via the EWS.
+Custom permission set permissions Create, modify, delete, view [CCECG] chapter 5 Configure the printer section Access control.
+The evaluator determined as per the guidance description that the custom permission sets can be managed via EWS interface as described in the subsection Configure custom permission sets of section Access control.
+Step-by-step instructions are provided to create, copy, edit, delete, and view a custom permission set.
+Job owner View [CCECG] chapter 5 Configure the printer section Stored jobs provides instructions on how to view details and retrieve stored jobs.
+The evaluator determined that as per the guidance description, job owner can be viewed via the EWS and the Control Panel.
+Fax owner View [CCECG] chapter 5 Configure the printer section Stored jobs provides instructions on how to view details and retrieve stored faxes.
+The evaluator determined that as per the guidance description, the fax owner can be viewed by the administrator using the curl command from the administrative computer.